SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Installation

-It's recommended to use the Helm chart for installation, but a manual option is also available and described below.
+It's recommended to use the Helm chart [https://github.com/SparebankenVest/public-helm-charts/tree/master/stable/azure-key-vault-to-kubernetes](https://github.com/SparebankenVest/public-helm-charts/tree/master/stable/azure-key-vault-to-kubernetes) for installation, but a manual option is also available and described below.

-### Simple mode
+### Basic mode

 **1. Deploy the Custom Resource Definition for AzureKeyVaultSecret**